Golden retriever wearing a military style service dog vest.

 These programs are designed for people with a documented disability who want to train their own service dogs, including psychiatric service dogs for PTSD and medical alert dogs such as diabetes alert.

-My work is grounded in formal education and hands on experience.
+My work is grounded in formal education and hands-on experience.
 I am a graduate of the Atlas Assistant Dogs course for professional dog trainers, an extensive program covering the training of service dog tasks excluding guide dogs.

 From the earliest planning stages through advanced training, clients receive structured guidance, realistic expectations, and individualized support.
-The focus is not only on task training, but also on selecting an appropriate dog, building a strong working relationship, and developing skills that hold up in real world environments.
+The focus is not only on task training, but also on selecting an appropriate dog, building a strong working relationship, and developing public access skills that hold up in real world environments.

 Is this program right for you?